TRADITIONS & CELEBRATIONS

 We usher in each new year school year at the Opening Bell ceremony, which is held on the first Monday of the school year.
 Middle School students lead a procession, and other levels join in until the entire school community is walking together.
-The procession leads to a brief ceremony in the theater where Pat welcomes everyone to the new year.
+The procession leads to a brief ceremony in the theater where the Head of School welcomes everyone to the new year.
 See pictures from the 2016-17 Opening Bell ceremony.

 The Winter Solstice ceremony takes place on the last day of school before winter break and recognizes the many ways in which the winter season is and has been celebrated throughout the world across different cultures.
 Though the ceremony varies slightly from year to year, there are certain aspects that remain consistent.
-The evergreen spiral that Pat walks with the oldest and youngest student, the re-enactment of “The Friendly Beasts,” and the Storyteller are enduring parts of the ceremony.
+The evergreen spiral that the oldest and youngest student travels through, the re-enactment of “The Friendly Beasts,” and the Storyteller are enduring parts of the ceremony.
 See pictures and video from the 2016 Winter Solstice Ceremony that told the story of the Hindi festival of Diwali.